erickrc2002/erickrc2002/README.md

 - print('Hello, World!')
-- print('im Erick Rabelo, and my interests are in python language.')
+- print('im Erick Rabelo, and my interests are in all languages.')
 - print('bye, World!')
 -